cyberbiont/vscode-sidenotes/README.md

 - if your colleague decided to make his notes private and did not commit them to VCS, his sidenotes will appear to have 'broken' status, and, actions like 'prune broken' will potentially delete your colleague's sidenote markers.
   Specifying your signature guarantees that extension will only process your 'signatured' sidenote markersand leave alone all others.

-It is uaually sensible to use as your signature you Guthub login, to prevent conflicts.
+It is usually sensible to use as your signature you Github login to prevent possible conflicts.

-If you and your colleague want to share sidenotes, no problem: you can either use some common signature when authoring, for example, 'Shared' , or none at all.
+If you and your colleague want to share sidenotes, no problem: you can either use some common signature when authoring, for example, 'Shared', or none at all.
 Or each can add his colleague's signature to his `anchor.marker.signature.read` settings.

-If you want to change signature, you can manully edit signature of marker in document.
+If you want to change signature, you can manully edit the signature of marker in the document.

 #### signatureFilter